viniciusvdias/pdm/exercises/7-struct-sparksql-api.md

-# EX6-STRUCT: SparkSQL basics
+# EX7-STRUCT: SparkSQL aggregates, execution plan, and thers

-> Assignment submission format: a single ipynb file `6-struct-sparksql-basics.ipynb`, as describe in step 4.
+> Assignment submission format: a single ipynb file `7-struct-sparksql-api.ipynb`, as describe in step 4.
 >
 > Need help with Markdown?
 There is a quick guide [here](https://docs.github.com/pt/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax).